t-himaja17/Xcelerate-Innovision/README.md

     - Rehearse demo flow so that everything fits in the hackathon time limit.
 - With a few more practice rounds and minor tweaks, we expect to be fully ready.

+###  Checkpoint 5–
+- **Final testing in process, almost everything is ready**
+- Implemented almost all of the features mentioned in chekpoint 3 and 4.
+- Currently working on connecting the IP address to get access to data (local IP address).
+- All the hardware setup is done,software code for various modules is done.
+- feeding this code to the microcontroller (ESP32).

 2. **Architecture and design planning** (Checkpoint 2)
 3. **Component selection and procurement with technical challenge analysis** (Checkpoint 3)
 4. **Implementation of core features, integration, initial testing, and presentation preparation** (Checkpoint 4)
+5. **Final working prototype testing/demo is being conducted**(Checkpoint 5)

 This README section documents our journey and clearly shows the judges how **Xcelerate Innovision** has evolved from a concept into a working IoT accident detection and notification prototype.